lumibit/festzelt-service/Readme.md

 ## RUNNING

-Start the bot and watching vacancies.
+Start the bot and watch vacancies.

 ```sh
 docker run \